 Previously 40tude has helped to fund the FLEX project at St. Mark's, a leading-edge surgical technique to treat colon cancer, in addition to the Artificial Bowel Project, a programme to engineer new bowel tissue using existing stem cells in a patient.
 More details of each of these inspiring projects can be found below.

-40tude funded projects at St. Mark's:
+40tude-funded projects at St. Mark's:

-Project 3 - PERFECTS: Better Colonography Screening
+PERFECTS: High-quality CT Colonography Screening

 PERFECTS is a programme to develop a Quality Assurance and training tool to improve and monitor the quality of CT colonographies in the NHS Bowel Cancer Screening Programmes.
 CT Colonography can be an effective screening tool to identify early stage colon cancer.
 It has significant advantages over colonoscopy as it costs around 50% less per procedure and is non-invasive and, therefore, more comfortable for patients.
 CT colonography should enable much more widespread screening for colon cancer.
 40tude has made a two year commitment to help fund this project which has the potential to be rolled out throughout the UK initially and then globally.
 Your support would make a significant impact on this initiative, which could transform the early detection rates of colon cancer world-wide.